top of page

 4. Maintain Healthy Debt Levels

 If your debt-to-income ratio is too high, your SBA application could be rejected.
-Options like affordable debt settlement programs or debt settlement for self-employed can lower your obligations before applying.
+Options like affordable debt settlement programs or debt settlement for self-employed individuals can lower your obligations before applying.

 5. Monitor Your Progress and Follow Up